T. S. Eliot's Dialectical Imagination (2018)

-Brooker ... gives us a detailed and comprehensive picture of the complex, diversified hues of ... the interconnections running through the texture of Eliot's philosophical writings, his poetry and criticism, and his religious thinking. … Supporting the view that Eliot is always keeping extreme poles together in a profound and painful recognition that neither is enough but neither is superfluous, and that there is no absolute ground on which to stand, Brooker . . . respects the autonomy of the different "Eliots" while pursuing "the figure in the carpet of the whole of his creative life".
+Brooker ... gives us a detailed and comprehensive picture of the complex ... interconnections running through the texture of Eliot's philosophical writings, his poetry and criticism, and his religious thinking. … Supporting the view that Eliot is always keeping extreme poles together in a profound and painful recognition that neither is enough but neither is superfluous, and that there is no absolute ground on which to stand, Brooker . . . respects the autonomy of the different "Eliots" while pursuing "the figure in the carpet of the whole of his creative life".

 Jaron Murphy, Journal of the T. S. Eliot Society (UK) (2019)